| |

 Teaching Word Recognition

-If you teach reading then you need this book!
-It’s pricey so look for a used version.
+If you teach reading to special needs kids then you need this book!
 This book gives you step-by-step instructions on how to teach word recognition based on the latest research.
 It addresses letter-sound pairings, decoding and blending, sight words, multisyllabic words, and fluency.
 This is another book you’ll keep around for a while.

 Unlocking Literacy: Effective Decoding and Spelling Instruction